BarfootThompson/octomerge/readme.md

 ## How?

 You need to specify the template to parse and the variable values to substitute in the form of a [toml](https://github.com/toml-lang/toml) file.
 You can parse all templates in a specified subfolder recursively.
-Your toml file can contain references to Vault secrets which will be fetched for you during merging. `octomerge` will use your Vault token from one of the two standard locations: either from `VAULT_TOKEN` environment variable, or from `~/.vault-token` file, which is created by `vault loging` command.
+Your toml file can contain references to Vault secrets which will be fetched for you during merging. `octomerge` will use your Vault token from one of the two standard locations: either from `VAULT_TOKEN` environment variable, or from `~/.vault-token` file, which is created by `vault login` command.
 You also need Vault address in `VAULT_ADDR` environment variable.

 ## Templating Language